ddk16a/compressor/README.md

 # Compressor
 ### Algorithm Theroy and Tradeoffs
-#### Huffman
-Huffman builds a trie using the frequncy of characters found in the file to have a code optimized fo the specific file it is compressing
+**Huffman** builds a trie using the frequncy of characters found in the file to have a code optimized fo the specific file it is compressing

 Pors:
 - Optimized code for the specific file